Tomas-Pierce-at-UNC/MothDrinks/README.md

 The neural network responsible for locating the proboscis tips is in a compressed archive in the file (WIP).

 ## Important Scripts
-* aggregate_figures.py - used to generate figures from the data in meniscus_measurements.json and (WIP)
+* `aggregate_figures.py` - used to generate figures from the data in meniscus_measurements.json and proboscis_measurements3-net.json
-* (WIP) - used to measure the meniscus position from video data
+* `use_meniscus_finder_to_track.py` - used to measure the meniscus position from video data using the neural network in meniscus_utils/meniscus_track_4 which outputs into meniscus_measurements.json
-* (WIP) - used to measure the proboscis tip position from video data
+* `proboscis_extraction_with_sigmoid_activation.py` - used to measure the proboscis tip position from video data using the neural network in probosics_utils/proboscis_model_b7 which outputs into proboscis_measurements3-net.json
+* contents of folder meniscus_utils are used to train the meniscus focused neural network
+* contents of folder proboscis_utils are used to train the proboscis focused neural network
+* contents of folder

 ## How to use
 Install.
 Acquire data in CINE format and put it in a data2/ directory inside the cloned repository.
 Run (WIP) to get measurements of meniscus position in (WIP).
 Run (WIP) to get measurements of proboscis tip position in (WIP).
 Run the aggregate_figures.py script to show visualizations of data including drinking rates and proboscis submergence.